How to Foam Roll Your Forearms

 Carpal tunnel

-Carpal tunnel syndrome is caused by a pinched or squeezed median nerve.
+A pinched or squeezed median nerve causes carpal tunnel syndrome.
 The median nerve is responsible for much of the sensation and muscle control of the palm side of the hand.

 When compressed, the wrist and hand cannot function effectively.
 Common symptoms of carpal tunnel include loss of dexterity and grip strength, numbness, tingling, and general weakness in the hand and wrist.
-In severe cases, that pain can radiate up the arm into the elbow and shoulder.
+That pain can radiate up the arm, causing a burning pain in your elbow and shoulder in severe cases.

 Golfer’s elbow and tennis elbow

-Golfer's elbow and tennis elbow are overuse injuries caused by repetitive motions like swinging a golf club and a tennis racket.
-These painful conditions are caused by repetitive strain on the muscles & tendons that control the wrist, hand, and fingers.
+Golfers' and tennis elbows are overuse injuries caused by repetitive motions like swinging a golf club or a tennis racket.
+These painful conditions are caused by repetitive strain on the muscles and tendons that control the wrist, hand, and fingers.

 Wrist tendonitis

-Wrist tendonitis is a hand overuse injury, often presenting with pain and stiffness.
-And the pain is often exacerbated by tight forearm muscles exerting pressure on the damaged tendons.
+Wrist tendonitis is a hand overuse injury that often presents with pain and stiffness.
+The pain is usually exacerbated by tight forearm muscles exerting pressure on the damaged tendons.

-Many athletes face wrist tendonitis, making it painful to perform push ups, handstands, and certain barbell exercises.
-Not to mention, wrist pain makes it nearly impossible to shoot a basketball, throw a baseball, or move the hand through the entire range of motion.
+Many athletes suffer from wrist tendonitis, making it painful to perform push-ups, handstands, and barbell exercises.
+Wrist pain also makes it nearly impossible to shoot a basketball, throw a baseball, or move the hand through the entire range of motion.

 Benefits of foam rolling your forearms

 Foam rolling reduces pain & soreness, alleviates tight muscles, relieves inflammation, and improves flexibility.
-It’s great for all of your muscles, but especially your forearms.
-Foam rolling your forearms on a regular basis will help:
+It's great for all of your muscles, but especially your forearms.
+Foam rolling your forearms regularly will help:

-• Prevent and even treat conditions like carpal tunnel syndrome, tennis elbow, golfer’s elbow, and tendonitis in your biceps, triceps, and wrist
+• You can prevent and even treat conditions like carpal tunnel syndrome, tennis elbow, golfer's elbow, and tendonitis in your bicep, tricep, and wrist.

-• Increase range of motion in your wrist
+• Increase the range of motion in your wrist.

 But only if you do it right.
-This is how to foam roll your forearms with the Rolflex foam roller
+Our resident Physical Therapist, Dr. Nic Bartolotta, will walk you through foam rolling your forearms with the Rolflex

 How to Foam Roll Your Forearms with the Rolflex